You might have this small operation to check for signs of pleural mesothelioma in your lungs.

 To do this your specialist doctor uses a flexible tube with a light and video camera attached.
 This is called a thoracoscope and is used to take samples (biopsies) from the tissues that cover your lung (pleura).

 This is often the only certain way of finding out what's wrong because mesothelioma can be difficult to diagnose.
 Other tests might not show whether you have mesothelioma or a different type of lung condition.

 You might have this small operation under a general anaesthetic, or with a local anaesthetic and a medicine to make you drowsy (sedation).

 Your doctor makes a small cut (incision) in the inside of your chest between 2 ribs.
 Then they put a flexible tube with a light and video camera attached (thoracoscope) into the hole.
 They might use a CT scan or ultrasound scan to position the thoracoscope accurately.

 Using forceps, the doctor takes a small sample (biopsy) of the tissues that cover the lungs (the pleura).
 They usually take a sample from the outer layer of the pleura.
 This is called the parietal layer.

 The sample is then sent to a laboratory for testing to see if there are any cancer cells.

 After the test

 You might feel some pain, so you are offered painkillers.
-Do tell the doctor if you have any pain afterwards, or if you have breathing problems or feel unwell.
+Do tell the doctor if you have any pain, breathing problems or feel unwell afterwards.

 Getting your results